DavesCodeMusings/raspberry-cobbler/docs/usb-storage-side-quest.md

 UUID=31415926-5358-9793-2384-626433832795  /media  ext4  defaults  0  0
 ```

-# Creating an mdev rule
+# Using mdev for hotplug detection
-We'll configure mdev to call a script to mount the USB storage.
+Since mdev is already handling our USB Ethernet adapter, getting it to react to a USB disk is trivial.
+We'll append a rule to call a script to mount the USB storage whenever its presence is detected.

 ```
 ~ # cat /etc/mdev.conf